Chenwei-1999/Sparse-Video-R1/README.md

 ![Real-world Example](public/example.png)

-*Figure 2: A concrete example of Sparse-Video-R1 in action, demonstrating the model's ability to iteratively request and analyze specific video frames to answer a question.*
+*Figure 2: A concrete example of Sparse-Video-R1 in action.*

 ---